-Anyone with even a bit of programming experience should find the material through Section 8 to be quite accessible.
+Anyone with even a bit of programming experience should find the material through Section 17.1 to be quite accessible.

-The material beginning with Section 10 will feel quite comfortable to anyone with background in an objectoriented programming (OOP) language such as C++ or Java.
+The material beginning with Section 9 will feel quite comfortable to anyone with background in an objectoriented programming (OOP) language such as C++ or Java.
 If you lack this background, you will still be able to read these sections, but will probably need to go through them more slowly than those who do know OOP; just focus on the examples, not the terminology.

-1Again, an exception would be programs which really need fast execution speed.
+&lt;sup>1Again, an exception would be programs which really need fast execution speed.

-There will be a couple of places in which we describe things briefly in a Unix context, so some Unix knowledge would be helpful, but it certainly is not required.
-Python is used on Windows and Macintosh platforms too, not just Unix.
+There will be a couple of places in which we describe things briefly in a Linux context, so some Linux knowledge would be helpful, but it certainly is not required.
+Python is used on Windows and Macintosh platforms too, not just Linux.
+(Most statements here made for the Linux context will also apply to Macs.)